Master of Business Administration (MBA) Degree, Online Program

 Proposed Plan-of-Study

 The following plan-of-study represents the lockstep two-year sequence in which students pursuing the MBA@Rice degree complete the required coursework.
 In some instances students may follow a three-year or a four-year program.
-In those instances, students must agree to follow a specific course sequence as outlined by the Student Success Manager.
+In those instances, students must agree to follow a specific course sequence as outlined by the Student Success Advisor.

 First Year | ||